-The Kemper County energy facility is being built by Mississippians, for Mississippians, and it's already creating thousands of careers.
+The Kemper County energy facility is built by Mississippians, for Mississippians, and it is having a major positive impact on the state's economy, creating thousands of jobs.

-In addition to environmental benefits of the plant, the company has signed long-term contracts to sell the byproducts from the gasification process such as carbon dioxide, sulfuric acid and ammonia.
-Revenue from the sale of these byproducts-approximately $50 million annually-will lower the overall costs for customers once the plant is in service.
+In addition to environmental benefits of the plant, the company has signed long-term contracts to sell the marketable products from the gasification process such as carbon dioxide, sulfuric acid and ammonia.
+Revenue from the sale of these products — approximately $50 million annually — will lower the overall costs for customers once the plant is in service.

 The location of the Kemper County plant and its ability to capture carbon dioxide will help expand Mississippi and American energy supplies through enhanced oil recovery efforts.

-The captured carbon dioxide will be transported along a 61-mile pipeline to Denbury Resources and Treetop Midstream Services.
-The companies will use carbon dioxide for enhanced oil recovery for oil that was previously unreachable.
+The captured carbon dioxide will be transported along a 61-mile pipeline to Denbury Resources.
+The company will use the carbon dioxide for enhanced oil recovery to find oil that was previously unreachable.

 Using carbon dioxide from Kemper will increase U.S. oil output by 2 million barrels per year, playing an important role in reducing Mississippi's and America's use of foreign oil and keeps oil revenue at home rather than sending it overseas.